 Themed vocabulary and grammar exercises have their place, even in a worksheet format, but too often don’t require much higher-order thinking.
 Role plays give students the green light to dive deeper into the content.
 Quite frequently, ESL students view the classroom as where English happens, especially if they use their first language in their community, at their jobs, and with their children.
 Role plays catapult their thinking beyond the classroom walls into scenes that will require them to think on their feet…in English.
 They won’t just be memorizing a set of sentences.
 They’ll have to think about what the other person might say and how to respond appropriately.

-I challenge you to take a look at the upcoming concepts, themes, and topics in your classroom and design scenario cards for your students to use in producing their own role plays.
+I challenge you to look at the upcoming concepts, themes, and topics in your classroom and design scenario cards for your students to produce their own role plays.
 It might be messy at first, but mistakes and awkward moments have to happen for true learning to emerge.

 Need something free to start with?
 Click on the image below.